Guy Swinnen Band

 One May: Celebrate Labour Day with us!

+1 May is a big day for socialists!
 Today we commemorate the struggle for better workers' rights.
 Together, we celebrate victories in social justice and look ahead to a better Brussels.

 FAQ